awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet.md

 If you launch your T3 Spot Instances in [`unlimited`](burstable-performance-instances-unlimited-mode.md) mode and burst CPU immediately, you'll spend surplus credits for bursting\.
 If you use the instance for a short duration, your instance doesn't have time to accrue CPU credits to pay down the surplus credits, and you are charged for the surplus credits when you terminate your instance\.

 `Unlimited` mode for T3 Spot Instances is suitable only if the instance runs for long enough to accrue CPU credits for bursting\.
 Otherwise, paying for surplus credits makes T3 Spot Instances more expensive than M5 or C5 instances\.
-For more information, see [When to Use Unlimited Mode vs Fixed CPU](burstable-performance-instances-unlimited-mode-concepts.md#when-to-use-unlimited-mode)\.
+For more information, see [When to use unlimited mode versus fixed CPU](burstable-performance-instances-unlimited-mode-concepts.md#when-to-use-unlimited-mode)\.

 ### T2 Spot Instances<a name="ec2-fleet-t2-spot-instances"></a>